Hickok Belt

 The S. Rae Hickok Professional Athlete of the Year award, commonly known as the Hickok Belt, is a trophy awarded to the top professional athlete of the year in the United States.
-First awarded from 1950 to 1976, it was dormant until being revived in 2012, and continues to be awarded.
+First awarded from 1950 to 1976, it was dormant until being revived in 2012.
+The most recent recipient is 2024 winner Shohei Ohtani.

 History

-The award was created by Ray and Alan Hickok in honor of their father, Stephen Rae Hickok, who had died unexpectedly in December 1945.
-Hickok had founded the Hickok Manufacturing Company of Rochester, New York, which made belts—hence the choice of a belt for the trophy.
+The award was created by Ray and Alan Hickok in honor of their father, Stephen Rae Hickok, who died unexpectedly in December 1945.
+The elder Hickok had founded the Hickok Jewelry Manufacturing Company of Rochester, New York, which made belts—hence the choice of a belt for the trophy.
+The first recipient was baseball player Phil Rizzuto, who received the award for 1950 during a charity dinner event in Rochester on January 22, 1951.
+He narrowly bested golfer Ben Hogan.
+(Note: In balloting, Rizzuto had 162 points including 38 first-place votes, while Hogan had 156 points including 34 first-place votes.)
+Rizzuto's belt is now in the collection of the National Baseball Hall of Fame and Museum.

+News reports indicate that the Hickok family had previously awarded other belts to boxers, independent of the annual athlete of the year award.
+Examples include the presentation of "a solid gold and jewel-studded championship belt" to Jake LaMotta in June 1949 at the conclusion of a bout at Detroit's Briggs Stadium, and a belt given to a Rochester-area boxer named Mike Conroy in 1927.